toa-io/toa/extensions/exposition/documentation/access.md

 ### `claim`

-Grants access if `Bearer` authentication scheme is used and the claim's property match specified.
+Grants access if `Bearer` authentication scheme is used and the claim's property matches specified.

 ```yaml
 /: